luci/recipes-py/README.recipes.md

   start (None|float): Number of seconds since epoch. tags (None|List[str]): Select tasks that contain the given
     tags.
+  server (string): Address of the server to query, e.g.
+    https://chromium-swarm.appspot.com.
+If not set, the server the current task is running on is used.

 Returns:
   Json listing the resulting tasks.